PURPOSE OF STUDY

 MONITORING AND REVIEW

-The monitoring of the standards of children’s work and of the quality of teaching in History is the responsibility of the History leader.
-The work of the subject lead also involves supporting colleagues in the teaching of History, being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.
-The History subject lead undertakes an annual review of the History curriculum with the head teacher.
-This results in the production of actions, which aim to further improve the quality of the History curriculum.
-A small amount of directed time has been allocated to enable the curriculum lead to review evidence of the children’s work, and to undertake observations of History teaching and outcomes across the school.
-The link governor for history and heritage will be used to support curriculum review and feedback to Governors.
+The monitoring of the standards of children’s work and of the quality of teaching in Geography is the responsibility of the Geography leader.
+The work of the subject lead also involves supporting colleagues in the teaching of Geography, being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.
+The Geography subject lead undertakes an annual audit of the Geography curriculum.
+This results in the production of actions which aims to further improve the quality of the Geography curriculum.
+A small amount of directed time has been allocated to enable the curriculum lead to review evidence of the children’s work, and to undertake observations of Geography teaching and outcomes across the school.
+The link Governor for Geography is involved in the monitoring of Geography and curriculum review, where appropriate.